 Enjoy these quick and light dinner ideas and add them to your summer meal plan!

-You could make these 7 recipes your meal plan for this week or even turn some of them into freezer meals for when you have a hot scorcher of a day.
+You could make these 7 crockpot summer dinner recipes into your entire meal plan for this week or even turn some of them into freezer meals for when you have a hot scorcher of a day.
 Don’t forget your freezer meal labels you can download from the Freebie Library.

 You could also probably stretch these into meals for two full weeks, depending on your family size and whether you have leftovers or not.